How do I choose the right annuity?

 Enhanced or impaired life annuities

 If you have a medical condition, are overweight, a smoker, have worked in a dangerous working environment, or have been affected by other factors that could shorten your lifespan, then you may be able to receive an enhanced or impaired life annuity.
-These will give you a better annuity rate (i.e. more money more quickly) than the norm, given the higher probability that you might die early.
+These may give you a better annuity rate (i.e. more money more quickly) than the norm, given the higher probability that you might die early.
 These are classed as lifetime annuities.

 This form of annuity is much like a lifetime annuity, except the number of years the annuity is paid out is fixed (or until you die).
 The maximum period for a temporary annuity is five years – useful if you only want to commit a portion of your pension pot and don't want to commit to a lifetime option.